DonGateley/UWW/README.md

 The reason for calling it Cain Space is obscure and probably won't last.
 A rationalization is "CMB as inertial name".
 Heavy sigh.

 A description I just wrote a friend: In simple terms it allows one to time stamp his place in the cosmos, including all relevant motion information, so that even a suitably informed creature halfway across the visible universe, would give it the exact same meaning relative to the cosmos that you and your friend in Santa Cruz do.
 A consecutive sequence of these stamps comprise something called a worldline.
 You could create a movie and anyone, anywhere in the connected universe would know and agree exactly where and when that was shot.
 It could be embedded there as a world line.
 You could then anchor it to a camera so that anybody going there in Cain space could see through it in a semblance of real time or delayed.
 One could tune in to the same place at some other time to possibly get more information about it.
 So could someone in the once disconnected universe.
 If two disconnected universes run into each other a tracking transform can embed either one into the other.
 It's a static, continuous zipcode system for the cosmos.
-It's also, and probably most importantly, a universal file system.
+It's also, and probably most importantly, a universal indexable file system.
 Not distributed, yet and maybe never.

 A product to which it's position in Cain space could be added: